section-engineering-education/engineering-education/content/articles/getting-started-with-nessus-scanner/index.md

 If you see connection not secured,  click *advance* accept risk and continue.

-Congratulations, you now have Nessus installed on Kali-Linux, wait for the plugins to complile, it going to take a little bit of time, so go ahead and let it finish.
+Congratulations, you now have Nessus installed on Kali-Linux, wait for the plugins to compile and it going to take a little bit of time, so go ahead and let it finish.
 When it does click `Nessus Essentials` and the continue button.

 ### Step 3:
 -Provide your name and a valid email to receive an activation code.